Safe Standing (Football Stadia) Bill

 Overview

-This bill aims to allow all football clubs in England and Wales the option to install or retain safe standing areas in their stadiums.
-It sets minimum safety standards for these areas and clarifies the licensing process.
+This bill aims to allow football clubs in England and Wales to introduce or retain safe standing areas in their stadiums.
+It sets minimum safety standards for these areas, replacing the current all-seater policy, while giving the Secretary of State the power to set conditions for safe standing.

 Description

 The Safe Standing (Football Stadia) Bill amends the Football Spectators Act 1989.
-Key changes include:
+It does so by:

 Government Spending